-The Youth Diversion Coordinator is responsible for the following:
+The designated Youth Diversion Coordinator for this court is Constable, Precinct 2, Jeremiah Gunter, and he will be responsible for the following:

 - 1. Determine whether the child is eligible to participate in the plan; - 2.
 Employing strategies authorized by this plan; - 3.
 Presenting and maintaining diversion agreements; - 4.
 Monitoring diversions; - 5.
 Maintaining records regarding whether one or more diversions were successful or unsuccessful; and - 6.
 Coordinating referrals to the court.
 Texas Code of Criminal Procedure Art.
 45.307